Chris O'Grady

-Christopher James O'Grady (born 25 January 1986) is an English footballer who last played as a striker for club Mickleover.
+Christopher James O'Grady (born 25 January 1986) is an English footballer who plays for Nottingham Senior League team East Leake Robins.

 O'Grady notably played professionally for Leicester City, Rotherham United, Oldham Athletic, Rochdale, Sheffield Wednesday, Barnsley, Brighton & Hove Albion, Chesterfield and Bolton Wanderers.
 He has also spent time on loan with Notts County, Rushden & Diamonds, Bury, Bradford City, Stockport County, Sheffield United, Nottingham Forest and Burton Albion.

 Club career

 Leicester City

-Born in Nottingham, Nottinghamshire, O'Grady originally caught the eye of former Leicester City boss Micky Adams as he was prolific in front of goal for the under 18s and reserves.
+Born on 25 January 1986 in Nottingham, Nottinghamshire, O'Grady originally caught the eye of former Leicester City boss Micky Adams as he was prolific in front of goal for the under 18s and reserves.
 O'Grady was handed his debut when coming off the bench in Leicester's 2–0 victory over Grimsby Town in April 2003, but failed to break through into the first team the following season.

 He made 11 appearances during a loan spell at Notts County in late 2004, gaining some much needed league experience, and ended the 2004–05 campaign on a high, winning a place on the bench in City's final game of the season against Plymouth Argyle.

 After scoring from the penalty spot against Inter Milan in pre-season, O'Grady had a successful spell on loan at Rushden & Diamonds at the end of 2005, before returning to Leicester to compete for a place in the first team line-up.
 He grabbed his first Championship goal at Luton Town in March 2006, a late strike which earned City a 2–1 away win.

 In his first start for Leicester City, he scored the first goal in a 2–0 win over Macclesfield Town in the League Cup first round.
 His second start saw Leicester win 1–0 at home to Southend United.